S\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\'engager pour votre sérénité

 • l'identification of potential by Delville Management's Talent Team within 72 hours,

-• the setting the, l'management and follow-up assignment once the selected candidate has been validated by the customer and involved in the company,
+• the setting up, management and follow-up of the assignment once the selected candidate has been validated by the customer and involved in the company,

 • the mission assessment with the customer and manager at the end of the assignment.